psyclaudeZ/bzread.in/README.md

 # bzread.in

-As in BZ is busy reading.
+BZ is busy reading so he built this service to help him re-share valuable contents he has consumed.

-A simple web app that re-delivers what BZ has read (and finds valuable) to the public.
-WIP but stay tuned.
+More features to come, stay tuned.